We create new possibilities for life

-Thyroid Cancer
+Thyroid Cancer - Symptoms & Causes

-The thyroid is a gland located at the front of the neck, below the larynx (voice box).
+Thyroid cancer is the abnormal growth of tissue in the thyroid.
+The thyroid is a gland located in the front of the neck, below the larynx (voice box).
 It produces hormones that regulate various important metabolic processes in the body.

-Thyroid cancer is the abnormal growth of tissue in the thyroid gland.
-This growth is called a nodule and develops when cells in the thyroid gland divide uncontrollably to produce extra tissue.
+Cancer occurs when the abnormal growth, called a nodule, develops when the cells in the thyroid gland divide uncontrollably to produce extra tissue.
 These nodules can be benign (non-cancerous) or malignant (cancerous).
-Thyroid nodules need to be carefully evaluated and diagnosed in order to tell the difference between benign nodules (most thyroid nodules) and malignant ones.
-Malignant types of thyroid cancers include:

 • Anaplastic carcinoma